Rate at which coronavirus cases doubling in India improves to 7.5 days: Health Min

 Over some states raising concerns over the quality of the kits, he said rapid antibody tests are CE-IVD approved and quality tests were already done to check their sensitivity and specificity as claimed and they were found to be satisfactory.
 Over complaints from West Bengal on repeat testing of patients claiming the RT-PCR kits are not working properly, Gangakhedkar said they are US FDA approved and have good quality standards.
 "The only thing one has to keep in mind is that they need to be kept below 20 degrees Celsius.
 If temperature is higher, proper test results are not obtained.
 The complaint about repeat testings may have arisen since technician may have kept the kits and tried the test at room temperature.
 "We have told the WB government that the kit we use NIV is sufficient for 10,000 tests and it is available in NICED Kolkata and we can give it to them to deal with the crisis," Gangakhedkar said.

 The ICMR scientist said out of 100 infected people 80 do not show any symptoms and if tested they might be positive.
-Agarwal added that 80 per cent of the patients are asymptomatic or will have mild symptoms, around 15 per cent patients may turn into severe cases and patients turn critical.
+Agarwal added 80 per cent of the patients are asymptomatic or will have mild symptoms, around 15 per cent patients may into severe cases and need oxygen support, while only five per cent turn critical.

 A representative from the Ministry of Agriculture said that the FCI has moved double the average quantity of food grains during the lockdown period and that face masks and hand sanitizers have been brought under Essential Commodities Act.
 She also said that NGOs have been permitted to buy food grains directly from FCI for relief operations.